 Next, choose the time zone in which you are working.

 In the next screen, select the default choice, Guided – use entire disk.
 The LVM option is an advanced disk configuration that might be useful in a real host machine but is not needed in a virtual machine.
 It is OK to use the LVM option, if you want.

 All files in one partition is the simplest configuration and it is the default choice.

 Now, you commit the disk configuration and the Debian installer will partition and format the virtual disk image file to paper it for the installation of the new Debian Linux operating system.

 The package manager application needs to be configured with information that tells it where to download additional software from, and where to find software updates in the future. the following two screens help you to choose the appropriate server.
 First, select the country in which the server you wish to use is located.

 Then, select the server in the country you chose.
 You can probably guess from the domain names which server is the most reliable.
 Or you can research the institutions associated with the domain names to determine which one is likely to be the best source.
 Don’t worry too much about choosing the best server.
 Any server listed will be adequate.

 Since my network does not have a proxy server, I can leave the next screen blank.
 Most home networks will not have a proxy server.
 If your network has a proxy server, enter it’s information on this screen.
 You may need to ask your network administrator for the proxy server information.

 Now, the system will spend some time downloading and installing all the additional software it needs from the server you specified.
 This may take up to 20 minutes on a typical broadband connection.

 The next screen will ask you what additional software you want to select.
-Graphical Desktop Environment and Standard System utilities are selected by default.
+Debian Desktop Environment and Standard System utilities are selected by default.
 You should also select SSH Server so you can securely log into the virtual machine over the network if you need to.